On the Compression of Neural Networks Using $\ell_0$-Norm Regularization and Weight Pruning

-Despite the aforementioned increasing computational power availability, computational costs still pose an important challenge for the use of deep neural networks in real-world applications.
-This is due to the fact that many effective deep neural networks deal with a huge number of parameters (weights).
+Despite the aforementioned increasing computational power availability, computational costs still pose an important challenge for the use of DNNs in real-world applications.
+This point is due to the fact that many effective DNNs deal with a huge number of parameters (weights).
 One particular example is AlexNet (winner of the 2012 Imagenet Large Scale Visual Recognition Challenge) \cite{krizhevsky2012imagenet}, which comprises more than 60 million learnable weights.
 The training of networks with so many parameters, in spite of being computationally costly and time consuming, is a more tractable problem since it is typically an offline process.
 In contrast, deployment costs tend to be more critical and often prohibitive for large networks, especially in applications involving real-time processing and/or embedded systems.
-Aiming to address this hindrance, considerable research efforts have been dedicated to the development of network compression techniques.
+Aiming to address this hindrance, a wide range of research works have been dedicated to the development of network compression techniques.
 Some of these techniques are based on using matrix decompositions to find suitable network approximations with reduced computational complexity \cite{NIPS2013_5025, Sainath2013, Zhang2015, Sun2017}.
 Other techniques exploit hardware implementation characteristics to achieve computational cost reductions \cite{Vincent2011, Hwang2014, Anwar2015}.
 Moreover, neuron- or weight-pruning approaches have also been considered for developing network compression techniques \cite{NIPS1989_250, NIPS1992_647, DBLP:journals/corr/GuoYC16, Yu2012, Mauch2017, srinivas2015data}.
 Beyond this list of examples, the reader can refer to one of the recent survey papers to obtain a more comprehensive perspective on the field of neural network compression \cite{survey1liang,methodsVadera}.